hyperf/hyperf/docs/en/db/quick-start.md

-# Quick start
+# Quick Start

-## Foreword
+## Preface

-> [hyperf/database](https://github.com/hyperf/database) is derived from [illuminate/database](https://github.com/illuminate/database), we have made some modifications to it but most methods remain the same.
-Thanks to the Laravel development team for implementing such a powerful and easy-to-use ORM component.
+> [hyperf/database](https://github.com/hyperf/database) is derived from [illuminate/database](https://github.com/illuminate/database).
+We have made some modifications to it, while keeping most of the functionality the same.
+We would like to thank the Laravel development team for implementing such a powerful and easy-to-use ORM component.

-The [hyperf/database](https://github.com/hyperf/database) component is based on the components derived from [illuminate/database](https://github.com/illuminate/database) with some changes to allow usage in both PHP-FPM frameworks or Swoole-based frameworks.
-In Hyperf, you need to use the [hyperf/db-connection](https://github.com/hyperf/db-connection) component, which implements a database connection pool based on [hyperf/pool](https://github.com/hyperf/pool).
-With it as a bridge, Hyperf can integrate database connections and events.
+The [hyperf/database](https://github.com/hyperf/database) component is derived from [illuminate/database](https://github.com/illuminate/database).
+We have modified it to allow it to be used in other PHP-FPM frameworks or Swoole-based frameworks.
+In Hyperf, it's worth mentioning the [hyperf/db-connection](https://github.com/hyperf/db-connection) component, which implements a database connection pool based on [hyperf/pool](https://github.com/hyperf/pool) and provides a new abstraction for models.
+Acting as a bridge, it allows Hyperf to integrate the database component and event component.

 ## Installation

-### Hyperf framework
+### Hyperf Framework

 ```bash
 composer require hyperf/db-connection
 ```

-### Other frameworks
+### Other Frameworks

 ```bash
 composer require hyperf/database